abaikov/cnstra-swift/README.md

-# CNStraSwift
+# CNStra - Swift SDK

 Graph-routed, type-safe orchestration for reactive Swift apps — no global event bus.

 This is a Swift implementation of the original [CNStra TypeScript library](https://www.npmjs.com/package/@cnstra/core) ([GitHub](https://github.com/abaikov/cnstra)).

-## 🧠 What is CNStraSwift?
+## 🧠 What is CNStra?

-CNStraSwift models your app as a typed neuron graph.
+CNStra models your app as a typed neuron graph.
 You explicitly start a run with `cns.stimulate(...)`; CNStra then performs a deterministic, hop-bounded traversal from collateral → dendrite → returned signal, step by step.

 - Zero dependencies: suitable for iOS, macOS, tvOS, watchOS, server-side Swift.